itenium-be/blog-posts/javascript/2019-02-24-array-prototype.md

     desc: "es6-features.org: Overview and Comparison"
   - url: https://stackoverflow.com/a/200614/540352
     desc: "StackOverflow: Jon Skeet on why there is no forEach in Linq"
+  - git: morelinq/MoreLINQ
+    desc: "Extensions to LINQ to Objects"
   - url: https://esdiscuss.org/topic/having-a-non-enumerable-array-prototype-contains-may-not-be-web-compatible
     desc: "MooTools: Why Contains is called includes in JavaScript"
 toc: